ThemeFuse/Unyson-Documentation/extension/backups/index.rst

 2. Upload the zip on your server (in any directory you want, for e.g. ``your-site.com/demo/``)
 3. Upload this `download script <https://raw.githubusercontent.com/ThemeFuse/Unyson-Backups-Extension/master/includes/module/tasks/type/download/type/piecemeal/server/index.php>`__,
    let's say in the same directory ``your-site.com/demo/``
-4. In the same directory with download script, create `config.php <https://raw.githubusercontent.com/ThemeFuse/Unyson-Backups-Extension/master/includes/module/tasks/type/download/type/piecemeal/server/config.php>`__, and add your demos in the following format:
+4. In the same directory with the download script, create a `config.php <https://raw.githubusercontent.com/ThemeFuse/Unyson-Backups-Extension/master/includes/module/tasks/type/download/type/piecemeal/server/config.php>`__ file and add your demos in the following format:

     .. code-block:: php